Shafaq19/news-event-detection/README.md

   - Responsive and self refreshed

-> The overriding design goal for twoitter based newsstand
+> The overriding design goal for tweetter based newsstand
 > is to make it as easier and faster for journalist to cover stories
 > as possible.
 The idea is that a
 > since people are already on site and actively reporting it on tweets